0000 DISTRICT PHILOSOPHY OF EDUCATION

 However, school officials shall not be precluded from requiring a student or employee to undergo a physical examination pursuant to Education Law §§903 and 913, when other illnesses is suspected (e.g., tuberculosis), as long as no HIV antibody test is administered without the individual’s informed consent as required by Public Health Law§27-F.

-To implement this policy, the Superintendent of Schools is directed to arrange for staff training, to distribute copies of this policy to all employees of the district, and to include it in the district’s student handbook, and to establish an advisory council to make recommendations on the development, implementation, and evaluation of HIV/AIDS instruction as a part of comprehensive health education.
+To implement this policy, the Superintendent is directed to arrange for staff training, to distribute copies of this policy to all employees of the district, and to include it in the district’s student handbook, and to establish an advisory council to make recommendations on the development, implementation, and evaluation of HIV/AIDS instruction as a part of comprehensive health education.

 Cross-ref: 4315.1, AIDS Instruction